-In 1860 the then Incumbent, the Reverend W C Raffles Flint, added the Chancel and a small Chapel to the original church.
+In 1860 the then Incumbent, the Reverend W C Raffles Flint, redeveloped the Chancel and added a small Chapel to the original church.
 The architect was GE Street.
 The Chapel was later to become the Vestry, and is now the Lady Chapel.
-These were built to commemorate the Reverend's uncle, Sir Stamford Raffles, the founder of Singapore and The London Zoo.
+These additions were built to commemorate the Reverend's uncle and aunt, Sir Stamford and Sophie Raffles.
+Sir Thomas Stamford was the founder of Singapore and The London Zoo.
+(Further information can be seen in the Statement of Need page 13)